miketekin/tekinm25/README.md

 - Hi, my name is Michael Tekin
-- I'm a student at Southern New Hampshire University and I graduate with my bachelors in computer science July 2022.
+- I'm a recent graduate with my bachelors in computer science
 - You can reach me at tekinm25@gmail.com

 <!---